dvll13/exercise/_notes/js.md

 # Promises
 _JavaScript is a **single-threaded** language supporting synchronous and asynchronous operations.
 And promises are just a more elegant way to deal with these asynchronous tasks than callbacks.
 And a very handy way to avoid callback hell._

 _A promise is an object representing the result of asynchronous tasks which are tasks that don’t block the execution until it is finished.
 This approach is great for time consuming tasks._
+_The promise class constructor takes one argument which is a function with two arguments that will be passed to us _

 ```js
 let promise = new Promise(function(resolve, reject) {